Pet Insurance Report 2020: Protect your pet with the right research

 Most expensive dog breeds to insure

 With an average yearly premium of $1,685.01, Mozo’s research team found that Bullmastiffs are the most expensive dog breed to insure.
-Although Bullmastiffs are often considered gentle giants who are extremely loyal to their human family, they are big dogs and insurers do consider them a higher risk.
+Although Bullmastiffs are often considered gentle giants who are extremely loyal to their human family, they are big dogs and providers do consider them a higher risk.

 That aside, if you do have a Bullmastiff buddy to look after, then you could still save money on pet insurance by shopping around.
 According to Mozo’s research, the most expensive yearly premium on offer for Bullmastiffs is $2,787.72 and the least expensive is $930.12.
 That’s a difference of $1,857.60!